Middle School Curriculum

 In preparation for high-school humanities, middle-school students receive training in both reasoning and writing.
 Training in reasoning involves a year in formal logic and a year in informal fallacies.
 Training in writing involves six of the ten forms in the classical progymnasmata, a traditional course in learning rhetoric through imitation.
 Content for the writing assignments comes from the Bible class; and comparison with biblical forms is encouraged.
 Students may enter this two-year class in either year, because both years stand alone and complement each other.

-Grammar Bootcamp
+Sentence-Building Grammar

 Nature as Numbers